devLaiba-create/realtime-spotify-clone/README.md

 # Spotify Clone

-A full-stack Spotify-inspired music streaming application built with the MERN stack.
+A full-stack Spotify-inspired music streaming application built with the MERN stack and shadcn/ui.
 Users can browse music, play songs, view albums, chat with other users in real time, and see friends’ listening activity.
 Administrators can manage songs and albums through a protected dashboard.

 ## Live Preview